AdamWallberg/UselessScript/README.md

 In other words, a useless custom scripting language.

 The machine, stack, and bytecode works as intended.
 But the parser is merely a spaghetti-coded test case, since it was never my intention to create an actual scripting language.

+MESSAGE: No longer working on this.
+I decided this project was complete enough, considering my initial goal of just interpreting bytecode.